ExpressionEngine/ExpressionEngine-User-Guide/README.rst

 ***************

-Please refer to style_guide.rst for samples and ReST convention standards used in EllisLab user guides.
+Please refer to style_guide.rst for samples and ReST convention standards used in the ExpressionEngine user guide.
 Please note that standard ReST renders will not be able to parse all of the directives, as many are specific to Sphinx.